F.A.Q.

 How much do you charge for landscape design services?

 Landscape design services are custom tailored to each client and situation.
-Custom designs start at $650 while Recommendation plans start at $250.
+Custom designs start at $650 while consultations start at $100.
+See our Design Page for more information.

 How much is the initial down payment of a project and when is it due?